-OID File Import

-This section shows and allows for the selection of the OID File used to define the Tags for this Device.
-The Select OID File button allows the selection of an OID File to be imported.
-The file is not actually imported until the Device properties dialog is accepted and closed via the OK button.
-Importing a OID file will generate a Tag in the Server configuration for each global tag in the OID file.
+OID File Import This section shows and allows for the selection of the OID File used to define the Tags for this Device.
 To the right of the Select button is the name of the OID File currently imported for the Device and the date/time of the file.